HelikarLab/CancerDiscover/README.md

 ```
 sudo apt-get update
-sudo apt-get install r-base`
+sudo apt-get install r-base
 ```
 ### Installing Bioconductor and Affy packages

-Once R is installed you’ll need to use two more commands from within R.
+Once `R` is installed you’ll need to use two more commands from within `R`.
 From the command line enter the following command:

 `R`